 If you were admitted to the program prior to Fall Semester 2018, please refer to the archived pages for applicable program information: MS in Integrative Pharmacology Admission Pre-Fall Semester 2018

-Applicants must have completed a bachelor’s degree from an accredited college or university, with at least 3 credits in chemistry and 3 credits in biology.
+Applicants must have completed a bachelor’s degree from an accredited college or university.
 Preference will be given to applicants with undergraduate degrees in biology, biochemistry, or related sciences and who are currently employed in a relevant academic, government, or industrial position.
-The program results in a 31-credit Master of Science degree, an on-the-job capstone research project, and a paper suitable for publishing.
+However, a minimum of 3 credits in chemistry and 3 credits in biology may be acceptable if an applicant has substantial subsequent professional experience in a biomedical field.
 The Masters in Integrative Pharmacology is an online program designed to train individuals in whole-animal and organ systems-level pharmacology AND business skills.

 Link to the curriculum: MS in Integrative Pharmacology Requirements

 The demand for skilled scientists is increasing rapidly.
 Both innovative and challenging, the program is designed for those who have a desire to excel in their field but who do not wish to pursue a doctoral degree.
 The program was designed in association with biomedical industry leaders for individuals who seek career advancement and leadership roles in academic, government, or industrial laboratories.

 Courses are offered online in order to provide full opportunity for students regardless of their geographic location, work schedules, or family responsibilities.
 Study and work with your class any time during the week including evenings and weekends.
 This program allows students to continue working while immediately preparing for their next career move.

 Education from a Well-Respected Institution at the Front-Lines of Biomedical Research